 Creative Facades: One‐of‐a‐kind program that works with local artists to change the look of homes in the Westside.
 Check out the Westside Look Book for some really great visuals and program details.

-Hellmann Creative Center: Recently finished, the redeveloped Hellmann Lumber Mill houses The Center’s new offices, community event space, classroom space, and 8 artists’ studios.
-Interested in studio Space?
-Contact Sarah Allan.
+Hellmann Creative Center: Completed in 2015, the redeveloped Hellmann Lumber Mill houses The Center’s new offices, community event space, classroom space, and 8 artists’ studios.
+Interested in studio or event space?
+Contact Courtney Barlow-Schulte

 We believe that everyone has something creative to contribute to their community.
 When we don’t give residents an outlet to use their creativity, we may be missing unique opportunities to further the stories of our neighborhoods.